jordanwegener/hangman/README.md

 ## To do

-Currently the entire game is contained within a single class - this isn't ideal.
+* Currently the entire game is contained within a single class - this isn't ideal.
 It would be best to separate the menu and continue/exit methods into a separate class.

+* I have managed to exclude spaces from the characters the user needs to guess to win, but some words still include punctuation which I would prefer not to happen.